Food Program Manual

 - Check for sanitation and safety in areas where food is stored, prepared, and served.

-- Record her observations on a Home Review Form and give you a copy.
+- Record their observations on a Home Visit Form and provide a copy to you by email.

 - Confirm your annual training requirement.

 - When visiting your child care site, your Area Coordinator will always carry a WECA photo ID.
 You can ask to see identification before agreeing to the visit.